Falafel65/mavo-php/README.md

 ```

 ## Disclaimer
-As I'm lazy, it's not fully tested.
-But it mostly works.
+As I'm a bit lazy, it's not 100% tested.
+But it my usage showed that it mostly works.

 Any feedbacks or bug reports are appreciated !